Eric-Natelson/AdmissionsMarket/_posts/2017-08-15-Veritas_Prep_Review.md

 • No followup email nor free resources shared after the call

 ### **Points of Pride**
-	100% of their Head Consultants have formal MBA admissions experience 	Claims to have the most former MBA admissions directors and assistant directors of business school programs than any other firm
+• 100% of their Head Consultants have formal MBA admissions experience

+• Claims to have the most former MBA admissions directors and assistant directors of business school programs than any other firm

-	Guarantees School Specialists from more than 30 MBA programs 	4:1 client-to-consultant ratio even in peak admissions season
+• Guarantees School Specialists from more than 30 MBA programs
+• 4:1 client-to-consultant average ratio even in peak admissions season

 ### **Company Grading Based on Free Consultation**